maticnetwork/matic-cli/README.md

   - Sets up datadog on the nodes and gets them ready to send metrics to Datadog Dashboard. `DD_API_KEY` env var is required for this.

+- `../../bin/express-cli --setup-ethstats`

+  - Sets up ethstats on the nodes and gets them ready to send metrics to Ethstats Backend which can be queried from Hasura Console and displayed on Reorgs Frontend.

 - `../../bin/express-cli --chaos [intensity]`

   - Adds dedicated chaos(de-peering) to the network.
 The `intensity` parameter is optional and can be set from `1` to `10`.
 If not set, `5` is used.